Sample ITIL Service Catalogue documents

 I looked at using Google Docs to host these but I've used too many useful features of MS-Office (hurry UP Google!!).

 The Service Catalogue Community used to provide a lot of this stuff online but they seem to have retreated into the gated community of LinkedIn which won't suit everyone, so I posted these here.
 Let's have some links to other good online Service Catalogue resouces...

 READ the comments below: more important information there

-More on this blog about catalogue here
+More about catalogue here

 If you found this post useful, and you are a Facebook user, Please Like the IT Skeptic on facebook